What is Attribution?

 Commerce Max's attribution model ensures that this single attributed event is the most relevant event that led to the purchase.
 Any other events that led to the purchase are considered assisted sales (scroll down to Attribution Metrics to view Assisted Sales).

-• If SKU events and user events yield the same characteristics, then the event that is the closest to the time of purchase takes precedence.
+If SKU events (click or view) and user events (same product, same category, and same brand) yield the same characteristics, then the event that is closest to the time of purchase takes precedence.